 Reaching the consumer and converting a prospect to a consumer during the sales cycle has never been more critical, but it has also never been more difficult.
 The long-drawn lines between traditional sales and marketing teams are blurring more and more with every new sales enablement software that is released.
 This has caused many leaders to ask if everyone correctly knows what the shared definition of sales enablement is.
 Sales enablement solutions are a dime a dozen in the market right now, but understanding what they are and what you need them for can go a long way to making the right choice and helping your team Do Better Work.
 To help cut down on some of the noise surrounding sales enablement tools, we have gathered information surrounding sales enablement materials to ensure that your sales team is benefitting from all this attention so you can continue being…enabled.

 Sales Enablement Definition

 Let’s start by taking a stab at what we think the sales enablement definition is.
 According to the smart people at Forrester Research, “sales enablement is the bridge between go-to-market strategy and tactical execution.”
 Breaking that down a bit further, sales enablement is a set of tools that allows your sales team to actually implement a plan to bring your product to the customers.
 As we’ve discussed before, sales enablement best practices would be to provide amazing content management solution to your sales team so you can pass that along to clients and prospective customers during the sales process.
 In fact, teams that bring in content from all over the company and their industry are better equipped to do close more deals.
 Sound like a tall task?
 Don’t be discouraged yet, it’s not that hard.
-Sales enablement tools examples can range wildly depending on how much you’re looking to spend on software or how many accounts you need.
+Sales enablement tools examples can range wildly depending on how much you’re looking to spend on software or your sales activity.
 Sales enablement apps may seem like easy and quick ways to get started, but if your company is planning on growing, “free” might not provide the key features your sales reps need.